 Hats, crowns and headdresses

 Although not a required part of costume, a headdress, crown or hat can be the finishing touch that pushes a costume from good to fantastic.
-Men have a few options - a crown, either metal or a good substitute, can look fabulously regal on a noble or earl.
+A crown, either metal or a good substitute, can look fabulously regal on a noble or earl.
 A less formal look which still adds stature and majesty is the Chaperon, which was initially a hood worn sideways on the head and gradually developed into a more structured hat.
 Hoods are also good, particularly for yeoman characters, with particolouring, dagging and buttons helping to keep the look from sliding towards the Marches.

 Unsuitable hats - Try to avoid any historical looks from the Tudor period and later, as they can look a bit incongruous with medieval fantasy costume.
 And remember, headwear is for display and not for modesty, so consider rich, bright colours and sparkling whites, and leave the dull linen coifs to the Marches.